BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 > Important: The `∅` columns under Cage Content and Cell Content indicate that *empty* is a valid value.
 Emptiness is denoted by the value `0`.

-## Base encoding
+## Encoding framework

-All current puzzle encoding versions build on this base encoding.

-This encoding transforms all of the information about each cell of a puzzle into an integer and appends that value to the encoding being constructed.

-The base encoding uses 4 transformations to produce encoded output.

-- term Pack: [Transform a set of candidates](<doc:PackCandidates>) into a single value.
-- term Cell Content: [Transform cell content](<doc:CellContentTransform>) into a single value.
-- term Cage Content: [Transform cage content](<doc:CageContentTransform>) into a single value.
-- term Shift: [Transform a group of values](<doc:ShiftTransform>) into a single value.
-This is the final transformation that combines all values into a single integer representation for the data describing a cell.
+The framework uses *transforms* to convert all information about a cell into a single value.
+A transform takes some input and converts it to an integer.

-Some types of data go through multiple transformations as shown in the table.
+Certain types of data go through multiple transformations as shown in the table.
 For example *Cell Content Candidates* are first packed and then transformed with the cell content transform.
-If we're encoding a Jigsaw Sudoku the *Shapes Group* values are shifted along with the transformed candidates to produce a new value.
+If the puzzle is a Jigsaw Sudoku the *Shapes Group* values are shifted along with the transformed candidates to produce a new value.

-Once all of the data for a cell has been transformed into a single value use <doc:FieldCoding> to output the value.
+Once all of the data for a cell has been transformed into a single value it is output using <doc:FieldCoding>.

 ## Puzzles

-Choose your puzzle type and encode each cell using the transforms.
+Choose the puzzle type and encode each cell using the transforms.

 @TabNavigator {
     @Tab("Jigsaw Sudoku") {